dlueth/qoopido.demand/README.md

 [![David dependencies](https://img.shields.io/david/dlueth/qoopido.demand.svg?style=flat-square)](https://david-dm.org/dlueth/qoopido.demand)
 [![David dev dependencies](https://img.shields.io/david/dev/dlueth/qoopido.demand.svg?style=flat-square&label=dev%20dependencies)](https://david-dm.org/dlueth/qoopido.demand)

-Qoopido.demand is a modular, flexible, localStorage caching and 100% async JavaScript module loader with a promise like interface.
-All these features come in a rather tiny package of roughly **~6kB minified and gzipped**.
+Qoopido.demand is a modular, flexible and 100% async JavaScript module loader with a promise like interface that utilizes localStorage as a caching layer.
+It comes in a rather tiny package of roughly **~6kB minified and gzipped**.

-Qoopido.demand originated from daily use of require.js for my Qoopido.nucleus library.
-Caused by the nature of the library (modular/atomic modules, no concatenation or bundling) I have been having an eye on basket.js as well as it is able to reduce the number of requests on recurring loads.
-Sadly enough there was no solution combining the advantages of both - until Qoopido.demand.
+Qoopido.demand originated from my daily use of require.js for the initial development of my Qoopido.nucleus library which is strictly atomic by nature, unbundled.

 You will find a benchmark on the official [site](http://demand.qoopido.com) and some more demo code in this repo's demo directory via [rawgit](https://rawgit.com/dlueth/qoopido.demand/master/demo/index.html).
 Just open your developer console and remember to clear your localStorage :)

 ## Key features in detail
 - promise like interface (no native promise support required)
-- loaded modules can be cached in localStorage for blazingly fast performance
+- localStorage caching for blazingly fast performance
-- cache will be validated against version number, modules URL and/or an expiration timeout
+- automatic cache invalidation by version or lifetime
 - per module/path/subpath setting of cache parameters
-- relative and absolute module path resolution supported
+- relative and absolute module path resolution
+- fallback URLs possible by default
-- support for handling modules, legacy scripts, bundles (concatenated scripts like from [jsdelivr](https://github.com/jsdelivr/jsdelivr#load-multiple-files-with-single-http-request)), CSS and JSON included
+- support for handling modules, legacy scripts, bundles (concatenated scripts like from [jsdelivr](https://github.com/jsdelivr/jsdelivr#load-multiple-files-with-single-http-request)), text, CSS and JSON included
-- optional support for auto-bundles included
+- optional support for auto-bundles via ```genie``` included
 - plugins for cookie support, lzstring compression and SRI included
 - support for custom handlers & plugins built in
-- support for "probes", similar to require.js "shims", yet more flexible
-- support for "patterns",mostly equivalent to require.js "paths"

 ## Compatibility
-Qoopido.demand is officially developed for Chrome, Firefox, Safari, Opera and IE8+.
+Qoopido.demand is developed for Chrome, Firefox, Safari, Opera and IE9+.

-To support IE8 a standalone script is included in the distribution.
+To additionally support IE8 a standalone script is included in the distribution.
 It can be loaded by including a script tag pointing to ```legacy.js``` in the head of your document.
 The addon contains polyfills for ```Function.prototype.bind``` as well as ```Object.keys```.

 I do test on MacOS Sierra where Qoopido.demand is fully working on Chrome, Firefox, Safari and Opera.
-To test IE8, 9, 10, 11 as well as Edge the official Microsoft VMs in combination with VirtualBox are being used.
+To test IE8, 9, 10, 11 as well as Edge the official Microsoft VMs via VirtualBox.

 ## Requirements
-Due to the fact that modules are being loaded via XHR/XDR a remote server has to be CORS enabled and you should generally not request modules over a different protocol.
+Due to modules getting loaded via XHR/XDR a remote server has to have CORS enabled and you should generally not load modules across protocols.
 Rest assured though that most of the usual CDNs have CORS enabled by default.

 ## External dependencies
 None!